Similarities and Differences

 People/Collaboration

 In Zoological Medicine, the communication is incredibly high.
-Although the name may be deceiving and trick you into thinking that there may be less communication since there’s no “owners,” that is a fallacy.
-Zoological veterinarians actually have to communicate with many people just to go through with a treatment, or sometimes even diagnose an animal and put it on their record.
+Although the name may be deceiving and trick you into thinking that there may be less communication since are no “owners,” that is a fallacy.
+Zoological veterinarians actually have to communicate with many people to diagnose and treat animals.

 Another commonly overlooked factor is that zoo veterinarians also have to speak with zoo guests.
 This can happen when the zoo organizes different events with a vet appearance, as well as on a simple walk to check on the animal in its enclosure (when open to the public eye).